datalad-handbook/book/docs/basics/101-121-siblings.rst

 in the resulting list with the name "roommate" you have given to it.

 .. index::
-   pair: remove sibling; with DataLad
+   pair: remove dataset sibling; with DataLad
 .. find-out-more:: What if I mistyped the name or want to remove the sibling?

    You can remove a sibling using :dlcmd:`siblings remove -s roommate`